okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-password-hooks/main/index.md

 ## Create all the users in Okta

-You can create users in Okta, without credentials, in a state ready for migration as outlined in the [Create User with Password Import Inline Hook](/docs/reference/api/users/#create-user-with-password-import-inline-hook) section of the docs.
+You can create users in Okta, without credentials, in a state ready for migration as outlined in the [Create User with password import inline hook](/docs/reference/api/users/#create-user-with-password-import-inline-hook) section of the docs.

 ### Request Example